 Auvergne-Rhône-Alpes, a new region

-The Auvergne-Rhône-Alpes Region is one of the 13 new regions created with the territorial reform that took effect on January 1, 2016, when the number of regions in Metropolitan France was reduced from 22.
+The Auvergne-Rhône-Alpes Region is one of the 13 new regions created with the territorial reform that took effect on January 1, 2016.

-Indeed, Rhône-Alpes and Auvergne were until January 2016 two separate regions.
+Until then Rhône-Alpes and Auvergne were two separate regions.

-It includes also part of the ancient provinces of Bourbonnais, Velay, Gévaudan, Vivarais and Forez.
+Modern day Auvergne includes also part of the historical provinces of Bourbonnais, Velay, Gévaudan, Vivarais and Forez.

 Allier (03 – Moulins), Cantal (15 – Aurillac), Haute-Loire (43 – Le Puy-en-Velay) and Puy de Dôme (63 – Clermond-Ferrant).